Parametrised moduli spaces of surfaces as infinite loop spaces: Abstract

 In the non-parametrised setting, the composition $\frM_{*,1}\to \mathrm{Cob}_2|_{S^1}\to \mathrm{Cob}_2$ is known to induce an equivalence after taking classifying spaces; we hope that in a similar way, the understanding of $B\Lambda\frM_{*,1}$ can shed some light on the homotopy type of $B\mathrm{Cob}_2^{\Z} \simeq B\mathrm{Cob}_2(S^1)$ in future work.

-In the case of a finite group $G$, the homotopy type of $\mathrm{Cob}_d^{G}$ was recently determined by Sz\H{u}cs and Galatius \cite{Gergely}.

-In work by Raptis and Steimle \cite{RaptisSteimle}, parametrised cobordism categories $\mathrm{Cob}_d(Y)$ featured as a tool to prove index theorems; however it was not necessary for the scopes of that work to describe the homotopy type of the classifying spaces of these categories.
+In the case of a finite group $G$, the homotopy type of $\mathrm{Cob}_d^{G}$ was recently determined by Szűcs and Galatius \cite{Gergely}.
+In work by Raptis and Steimle \cite{RaptisSteimle}, parametrised cobordism categories $\mathrm{Cob}_d(Y)$ featured as a tool to prove index theorems; however, it was not necessary for the scopes of that work to describe the homotopy type of the classifying spaces of these categories.
 The much older work of Kreck on bordisms of diffeomorphisms \cite{Kreck} can be seen as a description of $\pi_0\pa{\mathrm{Cob}_d(S^1)}$.

-\paragraph{Outline} In \tref{Section}{sec:arcSystems} we recall Alexander's method concerning arc systems.
+\paragraph{Outline} In \tref{Section}{sec:arcSystems}, we recall Alexander's method concerning arc systems.
 We apply these concepts to associate with a mapping class $\phi\in\Gamma_{g,n}$ a canonical decomposition of $\Sigma_{g,n}$ along a system of simple closed curves, called the \emph{cut locus} of $\phi$.
-The goal of \tref{Section}{sec:centralisers} is a detailled understanding of centralisers of mapping classes: this uses the canonical decomposition described in the previous section in a crucial way.
+The goal of \tref{Section}{sec:centralisers} is a detailed understanding of centralisers of mapping classes: this uses the canonical decomposition described in the previous section in a crucial way.\looseness-1

-In \tref{Section}{sec:colouredOHS} we recall some basic definitions and constructions related to coloured operads, and introduce the coloured surface operad $\scM$.
-In \tref{Section}{sec:infiniteLSFromOHS} we introduce the notion of coloured operad with homological stability and prove a levelwise splitting result in the spirit of \cite{BasterraEtAl}, which applies in particular to $\scM$.

-Finally, in \tref{Section}{sec:LM1asFreeAlg}, we show that $\Lambda\frM_{*,1}$ is the colour-$1$ part of a relatively free $\scM$-algebra, which in combination with the splitting result concludes the proof of \tref{Theorem}{theo:main}.
+In \tref{Section}{sec:colouredOHS}, we recall some basic definitions and constructions related to coloured operads, and introduce the coloured surface operad $\scM$.
+In \tref{Section}{sec:infiniteLSFromOHS}, we introduce the notion of a coloured operad with homological stability and prove a levelwise splitting result in the spirit of \cite{BasterraEtAl}, which applies in particular to $\scM$.
+Finally, in \tref{Section}{sec:LM1asFreeAlg}, we show that $\Lambda\frM_{*,1}$ is the colour-1 part of a relatively free $\scM$-algebra, which in combination with the splitting result concludes the proof of \tref{Theorem}{theo:main}.

-We briefly discuss in \tref{Appendix}{apx:generalX} the analogue of \tref{Theorem}{theo:main} for a general parametrising space $X$, and in \tref{Appendix}{apx:braidSpaces} we address two similar problems concerning group completion of free loop spaces, related to braid groups and symmetric groups respectively.
+We briefly discuss in \tref{Appendix}{apx:generalX} the analogue of \tref{Theorem}{theo:main} for a general parametrising space $X$ (see \tref{Theorem}{theo:maingeneralised}) as well as a weak form of naturality in $X$ of the equivalence (see \tref{Theorem}{theo:maingeneralisedfunctorial}); in \tref{Appendix}{apx:braidSpaces}, we address two similar problems concerning group completion of free loop spaces, related to braid groups and symmetric groups, respectively.

-\paragraph{Acknowledgements} We are indebted to S{\o}ren Galatius who proposed in 2016 to the third named author to work on the problem treated in this paper as a potential PhD project.
-We are also grateful to Carl-Friedrich B\"odigheimer for fruitful conversations and to Oscar Randal-Williams for pointing out the relation to Kreck's work on bordisms of diffeomorphisms.